getgrav/grav-learn/pages/06.forms/02.forms/11.how-to-forms-in-modular-pages/docs.md

 ---
-title: Howto: Forms in modular pages
+title: How to: Forms in modular pages
 taxonomy:
     category: docs
 ---